isaacg1/isaacg1.github.io/project-ideas.md

 **Question**: Can we formulate a restless Gittins game, solve the single-arm version, and use the FTVL policy or something similar to design a scheduling policy?

+### Optimal Nonpreemptive MSJ scheduling {#nonpreemptive-msj}

+An important aspect of MSJ scheduling in the really world is that we often want to scheduling nonpreemptively -- jobs that need lots of resources simultaneously tend to be expensive to set up and shut down.

+The challenge of nonpreemptive scheduling in the MSJ is that it's expensive to switch between service configurations.

+Consider an MSJ system, where we have 10 servers and jobs either take 1 or 10 servers.
+If we feel like serving 10-server jobs, we can keep serving 10-server jobs for as long as we have them available, with no wasted capacity.
+If we want to switch to serving 1-server jobs, we can wait until a 10-server job finishes, and put 10 1-server jobs into service, again without wasting capacity.
+But if we now want to switch back to serving 10-server jobs, we're going to have to wait until all of the 1-server jobs finish, to free up space.
+Due to stochasticity, we'll waste a substantial amount of capacity in the process.
+If the 1-server jobs take Exp(1) seconds, it'll take an average of 2.93 seconds to empty out the system, and we'll only complete 10 jobs, compared to the average completion rate of 29.3 jobs in that time.
+We've wasted an amount of capacity equal to 19 job completions in this process.

+This raises the question: When is it worth it to waste this capacity and perform this switch, towards the goal of reducing response times?

+The advantage of doing a switch is that we can start on a different class of jobs without waiting for the system to empty.
+The different class of jobs could have lower mean size (or higher importance), aiding response times.

+If we waste capacity too often, the system will become unstable.
+As we approach that boundary, response times will suffer.

+**Question:** What's the optimal threshold (# of small and large jobs in the queue) to switch configurations?

+**Starter question:** Let's simulate a variety of thresholds and see what seems good.

+**Alternate approach:** In heavy traffic, how often should we be switching, optimally?
+We could get into cycles, where we wait until we accumulate x jobs of one class, then serve then all, paying the overhead, then switch back to the other class, which has a very long queue.
+The response time of the higher-priority class will be determined by the cycle length, while the response time of the lower-priority class will be determined by the amount of wasted capacity pushing the system closer to the capacity boundary.
+Can we (approximately) determine how long these cycles should optimally be, given the switching overhead?

 ## Active projects